vaiosstyl/bibook/bibook/msa/profileHMM.md

 ### Applications

+Profile HMMs offer several key applications in bioinformatics:

+1. **Sequence Alignment:** By comparing a new sequence to a profile HMM, we can identify which regions of the sequence correspond to conserved regions in the MSA, helping to align the new sequence with known homologs.

+2. **Domain Detection:** Profile HMMs can identify and characterize functional domains in proteins by matching sequence segments to domain profiles.

+3. **Sequence Classification:** By comparing a sequence to various profile HMMs, we can classify it into families or groups, aiding in the identification of evolutionary relationships.
 One notable database of protein domain models is [Pfam](http://pfam.xfam.org/).
 Pfam and the HMMER software suite have been developed in parallel, providing comprehensive resources for protein families based on seed alignments.

 ### Structure of a Profile HMM